alphagov/transformation-dashboard/_posts/2000-01-20-passports.markdown

 successes: |
-  - Prototypes tested with real users
-  - Photograph checking tool created
+  - Service has passed latest IT health check
+  - Payment process integrated into service

 challenges: |
-  - Linking with current systems and ensuring appropriate security is maintained across that link
+  - Developing a quality photograph checking tool
   - Establishing new business processes for the new service to work alongside current arrangements
-  - Competition for available time slots in the testing environment

 next-steps: |
-  - Continue developing the beta service
-  - Continue testing and iterating user journey
+  - Continue the testing and development of the photographing checking tool
+  - Build a feature to deal with notifications
-  - Refine the business process
+  - Refine a mechanism for address look-up
-  - Test the payments process
+  - Integrate these new features into the existing service

 scope-of-exemplar: |
     The existing passport service within the UK allows you to complete an online application form to apply for, renew or update a passport.
 The user then prints a declaration form, signs and dates it and sends it for processing with any documents or photographs that are needed.